andywis/static-content-generator/README.md

 ```
 (ensure you have leading tabs on the indented line!)

+## Setting up.
+**Requirements**<br>
+This program requires Bash, Git, Virtualenv, Pip and Python.

+I developed it
+on a Macbook,  and it should work under Linux.
+For Windows, I suggest
+you try Cygwin.

+**Setting up**<br>
+Copy the file `bits_box/setup_awcm.sh` to a new folder on your computer,
+then run it.
+It will `git clone` and set everything up.

+You will need to create content in the `content` folder, and you will
+need a theme. (see below)

 ## To create a theme:
 Create the folder structure as follows: